ThatsVie/atlas-web_back_end/ES6_data_manipulation/README.md

 # ES6 Data Manipulation

 This project focuses on array methods, typed arrays, and complex data structures like `Set` and `Map`.
 The tasks cover how to manipulate data efficiently, applying methods such as `map`, `filter`, `reduce`, and exploring how `Sets` and `Maps` can be used to handle unique data and key-value storage.
-This project reinfonforces JavaScript skills and highlights real-world applicability of ES6 features.

 ## Learning Objectives